 Note that the bijection in the theorem \ref{t:non-can} is not canonical: it depends on the choice of $\phi$.

-In Theorem \ref{t:non-can}, the finite set $\H^1_S(G)$ can be computed using computer, and the finite groups $M_\Gvt$ for $v\in S_F^\cmp$ can be easily computed by hand or using computer.
-This makes it possible to use computer for computing the Galois cohomology of reductive groups over global fields.
-We use our results for computations with Tate-Shafarevich groups regarded as subgroups of cohomology groups.
-We give an example of a semisimple group $G$ over a number field $F$, for which with the help of computer we show that the Tate-Shafarevich group $\Sha^1_\ab(F,G)$ is not a direct summand of $H^1_\ab(F,G)$ (Proposition \ref{p:using-computer}).
-Moreover, we prove the following theorem: \begin{thm}[Corollary \ref{c:not-direct}] Let $T$ be a torus over a global field $F$.
-If $\Sha^2(F,T)$ is nontrivial, then it is not a direct summand of $H^2(F,T)$. \end{thm}
+In Theorem \ref{t:non-can}, the finite set $\cH^1_S(G)$ can be computed using a computer, and the finite groups $M_\Gvt$ for $v\in S_F^\cmp$ can be easily computed by hand or using a computer.
+This makes it possible to use a computer for computing the Galois cohomology of reductive groups over global fields.
+We use our results for computations with Tate--Shafarevich groups regarded as subgroups of cohomology groups.
+We give an example of a semisimple group $G$ over a number field $F$, for which with the help of computer we show that the Tate--Shafarevich group $\Sha^1_\ab(F,G)$ is not a direct summand of $H^1_\ab(F,G)$ (Proposition \ref{p:using-computer}).
+Moreover, we prove the following theorem: \begin{theorem}[Corollary \ref{c:not-direct}] Let $T$ be a torus over a global field $F$.
+If $\Sha^2(F,T)$ is nontrivial, then it is not a direct summand of $H^2(F,T)$. \end{theorem}

 The proof of Theorem \ref{t1:main} is based on the computation of the abelian Galois cohomology $H^i_\tx{ab}(F,G)$, the definition of which is recalled in \S\ref{ss:fund-gp}.
 This cohomology is available for all $i \geq 0$ and is an abelian group.
 We compute this abelian group in terms of $\pi_1(G)$ for all $i >0$.